hieuvp/learning-monitoring/prometheus-introduction/README.md

   (except this is also how Google's Borgmon works).
 - Rather than using custom scripts that check on particular services and systems, the monitoring data itself is used.
-- Scraping endpoints is much more effiecient than other mechanisms, like 3rd party agents.
+- Scraping endpoints is much more efficient than other mechanisms, like 3rd party agents.
 - A single prometheus server is able to ingest up to one million samples per second as several million time series.